Uncategorized

 Some jurisdictions offer expedited review for additional fees.
 This can reduce timelines by 50% or more for urgent projects.
 Inquire about fast-track options when timeline is critical.

-Common Construction Permit Delays and How to Avoid Them
+Common Permit Delays and How to Avoid Them

 Incomplete Submissions